 Digital entrepreneurship was the crux of discussion during the Ilorin Digital Summit at Mazabs event center, Tanke, Ilorin, Kwara State on 15th September, 2018.
 The program was designed to intimate youths on the importance Information Communication Technology (ICT) in marketing and to train participants on how to access information from the internet for more economic ally beneficial purposes.

-The guest speaker, the Executive Chairman of Kwara State Internal Revenue Service (KW-IRS) Dr Muritala Awodun urged participants to transform themselves as good resources that will grow the economy of Nigeria.
+The guest speaker, the Executive Chairman of Kwara State Internal Revenue Service (KW-IRS) Prof. Muritala Awodun urged participants to transform themselves as good resources that will grow the economy of Nigeria.
 According to him, technology can enhance creativity and youths should use technology applications to showcase their talents to the world.

-Dr Awodun advised youths to surf the internet for useful information rather than engaging in immoral or illegal uses such as internet fraud which is currently rampant among the youths.
+Prof. Awodun advised youths to surf the internet for useful information rather than engaging in immoral or illegal uses such as internet fraud which is currently rampant among the youths.
 He added that youths must embrace entrepreneurship to ease the over-burden of white collar jobs.